University of Portsmouth: Governance

 The university is ceremonially headed by Karen Blackett, who was installed as chancellor in 2017.
 The university is, however, run day-to-day by the vice-chancellor, presently Professor Graham Galbraith, along with a single integrated decision-making body known as the university executive board.
 This includes deputy vice-chancellors, the provost, the chief financial officer and the executive deans of faculties, together with the chief people officer and the executive director of corporate governance.

-The university's board of governors is the university’s governing body and is ultimately responsible for the university and all of its activities.
+The university's board of governors is the university's governing body and is ultimately responsible for the university and all of its activities.

 Faculties

-The University of Portsmouth is composed of five faculties divided into a number of schools, institutes, academies and departments:
+The University of Portsmouth is composed of five faculties divided into a number of schools, institutes, academies and departments.
+As of September 2026, these are: